TonyKaito/sample-react-project/README.md

-# sample-react-project
+# Top 10 List Web App

-A simple React web application
+A simple React web application that has a built in top 10 character list, with a form that allows for adding more entries.
+List returns to default on refresh (no server-side usage within the scope of this project).

 Technical Skills Developed